KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

                 ![Collapsed View](keyboard-collapsedview)
             }
             @Column {
-                The ``Keyboard/CollapsedView`` can be used to render a collapsed view when ``KeyboardContext/isKeyboardCollapsed`` is true.
+                A ``Keyboard/CollapsedView`` can be used if ``KeyboardContext/isKeyboardCollapsed`` is enabled, to show a compact toolbar.

-                KeyboardKit Pro automatically detects when an external keyboard is connected or disconnected, and update the state accordingly.

                 The ``KeyboardView`` has a `collapsedContent` view builder that lets you specify which view to use as collapsed content.

+                KeyboardKit Pro automatically detects when an external keyboard is connected, and update this state accordingly.
             }
         }
     }